Want 5 quick ways to improve as a podcast host or guest?

 They probably have three dogs and a cat, right?

 There you have it.
-That’s how you monetize your small audience.
+That’s how you monetize your tiny podcast audience.

 Because believe me, you don’t want to live in a world where you’re just pointing fingers at everyone else who’s putting roadblocks in your way.
 When the limitations are self-imposed, that’s a really tough reality to face.
 So bring out your self-confidence.
 Don’t let them hold you back.